alexhagiopol/alexhagiopol.github.io/_posts/2024-01-22-ondevice-llm-training.md

 ### Alex's Comments

 - I did not provide notes for some major sections of this paper because I was most interested in the question "how feasible is it to train large networks on mobile devices?".
 This paper suggests the answer is "not very feasible" considering that the authors' data shows that in the absolute best case, GPU training is >5X slower than CPU training.

-However, I hesitate to fully accept this conclusion.
+- However, I hesitate to fully accept that conclusion.
 First, the error I detected in the paper gives me pause.
 Furthermore, the authors only tested networks that are very small by today's standards.
 It would have been valuable to train much larger networks and touch the upper limits of GPU memory on the mobile devices tested.
 Lastly, matrix multiplication is among the most studied problems in computer science.
 There is *a lot* of optimization that can be done to accelerate this operation, and I don't see any citations of the many papers published on the topic.
 I would have liked to see deeper profiling supporting the claim that memory bandwidth is the bottleneck as well as exploration of optimization techniques to counteract this bottleneck.

-The authors could have gone in two alternate directions to make this a great paper: either exhaustively test existing operators on mobile devices with many different network sizes and operator implementations *or* exhaustively explore optimizations for some combination of device + library + relevant network architecture.
+- The authors could have gone in two alternate directions to make this a great paper: either exhaustively test existing operators on mobile devices with many different network sizes and operator implementations *or* exhaustively explore optimizations for some combination of device + library + relevant network architecture.